 Red Algae is a popular herpes supplement to prevent and treat the symptoms of oral herpes (HSV-1) and genital herpes (HSV-2).
 Here are its health properties:

 Antiviral Properties: Some types of red marine algae have been shown in lab studies to have antiviral properties.
-What this means is that the red algae can suppress the herpes virus and prevent outbreaks.
-Generally speaking, an antiviral substance can reduce a patient’s “viral load,” or amount of the virus in the body at a given time.
+This means they can suppress the herpes virus and potentially prevent outbreaks.
+When a substance is called antiviral, it generally means it can reduce a patient’s “viral load,” or amount of the virus in the body at a given time.

 Immunity Booster: Red Marine Algae is also known for being an immune system booster.
 When your immune system is strong, you are less likely to experience a herpes outbreak.
-Know why stress makes you susceptible to an outbreak?
-Because stress weakens your immune system!
-So it’s always good to do whatever you can to keep your immune system running on all cylinders at all times, and health supplements are one way to do that.
+Even stress is known to make carriers susceptible to an outbreak specifically because stress weakens the immune system.
+Do what you can to keep your immune system running well, health supplements being one way to do so.

 - A 2004 study published in Phytotherapy Research found compounds from red marine algae to be one of the most effective marine-life antivirals.
 Using extracts from a type of red marine algae, they were able to inhibit HSV-1 and HSV-2 reproduction in cell cultures.